AaltoSciComp/scicomp-docs/triton/tut/intro.rst

 work between them.
 The network and some storage is shared, CPUs, memory, and other storage is not shared.

+.. admonition:: Triton was renewed in May 2024
+   :class: warning, triton-v2

+   Triton was completely re-installed and upgraded in May 2024.
+Anything that worked before has to be updated or reinstalled to work again, and many lesser-used things haven't been.
+If you notice something wrong or missing, let us know.

 .. admonition:: A real Ship of Theseus

    In the `Ship of Theseus